modu/website_grokit_ca/articles/web/MMOCsMassiveOpenOnlineCourses/MMOCs.markdown

 - Class overall grade: B.
 - (+) Lots of content, digs deep -- you will have a much better understanding of cryptography after taking this class.
 - (-) Class gets lost in details a little bit too much, obscures the topic for an introductory class.
+It

 # Classes Half-Taken